argonne-lcrc/user-guides/docs/bebop/bebop-rebuild-faq.md

 ### I have a condo queue on the Bebop cluster.
 What account should I use to submit my jobs?

-Previously, condo queue users would submit jobs to their partitions on Bebop with the `condo` account in Slurm.
+Previously, condo queue users would submit jobs to their queues on Bebop with the `condo` account in Slurm.
 This has changed with PBS.
 Going forward, you should submit your jobs with the same account that is used to access your condo nodes.
 The following is a list of condo queues and the account that should be used:

 | Condo Queue | New Account Name |
 |------------|------------|